Annie Geeraerts

-Annie Geeraerts (born 2 August 1926) is a Belgian actress, known for her role as grandma Anna Dierckx in the Belgian longest running soap-opera Familie since 1991 until today.
+Annie Geeraerts (born 2 August 1926) is a Belgian actress, known for her role as grandma Anna Dierckx in the Belgian longest running soap-opera Familie since 1991.

 Life and career

 Geeraerts was born on 2 August 1926 in Borgerhout.
 She started her career in stage playing minor roles of different dramas and comedies in Flemish language.
 Between 1960 and 1990, Annie appeared in TV movies without any fame or name known for her performances.
-Then she appeared mostly in television series and soap operas like Bompa, Alfa Papa Tango, Misstoestanden, De Kotmadan and Commissaris Roos.
-In 1991 she gain fame in Belgium with the role of grandmother Anna Dierckx in the soap opera Familie, which was considered the longest soap opera in Belgium with almost 7549 episodes in until now in 2025.
-She and actor Ray Verhaeghe are the oldest soap couple in the world, both at the age of 99 year.
+Then she appeared mostly in television series and soap operas like Bompa, Alfa Papa Tango, Misstoestanden, De Kotmadam and Commissaris Roos.
+In 1991 she gained fame in Belgium with the role of grandmother Anna Dierckx in the soap opera Familie, which was considered the longest soap opera in Belgium with almost 7549 episodes in until now in 2025.
+She and actor Ray Verhaeghe are the oldest soap couple in the world, both at the age of 100.

 Annie was married to a man who was ten years older than her.
 They had a daughter named Annemie who works as a kindergarten teacher.
 Geeraerts said that Annemie's birth was difficult and she nearly died during the childbirth, so she and her husband decided not to have any more children after this incident.
 After the death of her husband Annie found love again with Paul, he died in 2025 at the age of 93.
 In 2024 Annie had an accident when she fell while working in her garden, leading to hospitalization.
 After this incident she decided to move to a serviced apartment in the Nieuw Zuid area, to be closer to her daughter.

+She turned 100 on 2 August 2026.